qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

 remove-default-expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-    The remove-default-expression node disables the use of the default expression for the given argument, and it is a child of the modify-argument node.
+    The ``remove-default-expression`` node disables the use of the default expression for the given argument, and it is a child of the :ref:`modify-argument` node.

     .. code-block:: xml